Wedding Photography at De Courceys Manor, Cardiff

 The Bridal Apartment/Pamper & Prep Suite

-The Bridal Apartment comes as part of your wedding package and can be used from the morning preparations.
+The Bridal Apartment comes as part of your wedding package and is available to use from the morning preparations.
 It is somewhere for the couple to retire to at the end of the day.

-The venue have just announced their Pamper & Prep Suite featuring luxury accomodation for up to 8 guests, a dedicated space and Hollywood mirrors for hair and make-up, a private garden, and even a hot tub!
-I look forward to photographing the bridal preperations there at my next wedding at de Courceys.
+The venue has just announced their Pamper & Prep Suite featuring luxury accommodation for up to 8 guests, a dedicated space and Hollywood mirrors for hair and make-up, a private garden, and even a hot tub!
+I look forward to photographing the bridal preparations there at my next wedding at de Courceys.